NCATSTranslator/ReasonerAPI/ImplementationRules.md

 ## QEdge.qualifier_constraints
 - If a KP server receives any QEdge.qualifier_constraints, it MUST only return qualified edges that are compatible with the constraints.
 It MUST NOT return any unqualified edges.
+  If a KP does not yet support QEdge.qualifier_constraints, it MUST return an empty response because no matches are possible.
 - If an ARA server receives any QEdge.qualifier_constraints, it MUST relay all QEdge.qualifier_constraints to its KP(s) to satisfy.